 Brown University is one of the best schools in the United States for Applied Mathematics.
 After graduation, applied math students generally earn about $60,939 in their early careers.
 Situated in Providence, Rhode Island, this university is ideal for learners who prosper in a city atmosphere.

 This school attracts the best of the best, and the average SAT score of applicants is about 1,465.
 This school provides graduate degree programs for students who want to carry on after achieving a bachelor's degree.
-Take a virtual tour to learn more about Brown's campus.
+Check out all of Brown University's rankings to learn more about the college.

 Harvard University is among your top options if you're planning on studying Applied Mathematics.
 Harvard University applied mathematics students earn 37.3% more than the average applied math student.
 The location in a significant urban center is great for scholars trying to find adequate prospects for social networking, experience, and exploration.

 It's hard to beat Yale University if you want to study Applied Mathematics.
-Applied math majors from Yale University receive an earnings boost of around 28.2% over the average earnings of applied math majors.
+Graduates of the applied math program make an average of $53,180 in their early career salary and $144,333 in their mid-career salary.
 Based in New Haven, Connecticut, this university is ideal for students who thrive in a city atmosphere.